laphynis/Analysis-of-r-Hololive/README.md

 Not surprisingly, the boxplots for memes are quite similar in shape compared to the boxplots for the total number of posts.
 Once again, Saturday and Sunday have the highest maximum.
 However, this time, there are outliers on Saturday and Thursday.

-In conclusion, there doesn't seem to be any signs of consistent growth on the Hololive subreddit based on the number of submissions throughout the month of September 2020.
+In conclusion, there doesn't seem to be any signs of large growth on the Hololive subreddit based on the number of submissions throughout the month of September 2020 when excluding the two major events that occurred during that month.
 However, from this analysis, I found out that memes make up about half of the number of posts made on the subreddit.
 This is a pretty large number especially since there are over a dozen different flairs to use.
 I knew that many memes were being posted, but I did not know it was to this extent.

 With my analysis of September 2020 completed, I will be waiting until March 2021 to collect data again and compare the subreddit popularity from six months ago.
 I expect a massive increase, considering how much Hololive streamers have grown in terms of subscribers over the last few months.